skalable-samples/KotlinJS-Custom-Component-with-Kotlin-Styled-Injection/README.md

             /**
              * We make use of our CustomStyledProps extension function by
              * setting the from the returned value RuleSet.
-             *
-             * '+' operator is used to append the style to the existing.
              */
             +props.css()
          }